 Coexistence

-A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.
+A WG proposing a wireless project shall prepare a Coexistence Assessment (CA) document unless it is not applicable.

 Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no)

 If not, explain why the CA document is not applicable.

+No, CA document needed, as this amendment only adds new cryptographic algorithms to existing IEEE Std 802.15.9 which uses existing IEEE Std 802.15.4.

 5C requirements